markulovi/servujatkot/README.md

 - x86 Unix environment (Linux, WSL or Mac)
 - Docker Compose

-## Installation and usage
+## Usage

 Try to make sure your user has uid=1000 and gid=1000.
-This is mostly required for CS2, as the container user has those IDs and needs read access to the bind mount.
+This is required for CS2, as the container user has those IDs and needs read access to the bind mount.
 Check with `id`.

-CS2 is assumed to be ran with only one server at a time.
-The scripts will stop possible other servers before starting.

 ### Mumble and Pro Pilkki 2